Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 ## Memory Pressure

-A memory allocator is responsible to… well… allocate the memory.
-If you believe it's a simple problem, please retract this offensive thought quickly; what an oaf!
+A memory allocator is responsible for… well… allocating the memory.
+If you believe this is a simple problem, please retract this offensive thought quickly: what an oaf!
 Memory is managed based on the strategy or strategies used by the memory
 allocator: there is not a unique solution.
 Each memory allocator comes with
 tradeoffs: do you allocate and replace multiple similar small objects several times in a row, do you need fixed-size blocks of memory, dynamic blocks etc.

 Allocating memory is not free.
-Not only the memory allocator has a cost on its own —which could be mitigated by implementing a custom memory allocator maybe—, but there is also **a hardware cost**, and it's comparatively more difficult to mitigate.
+The memory allocator has a cost in itself —which could be mitigated by implementing a custom memory allocator maybe—, but there is also **a hardware cost**, and it's comparatively more difficult to mitigate.
 Memory is allocated on the heap, i.e. _the RAM_, also called _the main memory_ (not be confused with [CPU caches: L1, L2…][cpu-caches]).
 The RAM